Economics (BA) (Two Subjects)

 Studies in economics as part of the two-subject bachelor can be individually combined with one of more than 30 major subjects, except for those forming part of a teacher education programme.
 Recommended supplementary subjects particularly include the fields of social sciences, linguistics and cultural studies, for example: Sociology, Political Science, Law, Modern Indian Studies, East Asian Studies or Economic and Social History.

 Students who wish to study economics in a two-subject bachelor programme should have good knowledge in mathematics and English.
 International students should also have good knowledge in German.
-If students have deficits in mathematics it is highly recommended that they attend the precourse in mathematics which is offered by the Faculty of Economic Sciences at the start of the programme.
+If students have deficits in mathematics it is highly recommended that they attend the precourse in mathematics which is offered by the Faculty of Business and Economics at the start of the programme.

 Graduates have entry into a variety of professional fields.
 During their studies graduates have acquired knowledge and key competences that are the foundations for a successful career in companies, associations, public chambers and organizations.
 Potential career opportunities are for example: